 - How to compare traffic statistics

 - What kind of social mentions and shares your competitors are getting

-And, make no mistake, developing a good SEO strategy utilizing common keywords is crucial to marketing success.
+And, make no mistake, developing a superb SEO strategy utilizing common keywords is crucial to digital marketing success.
 More on this below.

 Generate organic leads through SEO

-Knowing what keywords your target audience is searching for on the internet is the essence of search engine optimization.
-To this end, no marketing strategy is complete without a good SEO game.
-And with the Alexa keyword tool, this type of research has never been easier.
+Knowing what keywords your target audience is searching for on the internet is the essence of search engine optimization best practices.
+To this end, no marketing strategy for SaaS products is complete without a good SEO game.
+And with SaaS marketing tools for SEO like Semrush, this type of research has never been easier.
 You can search audience keywords, competitor keywords, find best-ranking keywords, identify gaps in your keyword strategy and much more.

-In general, though, the strategy to targeting prospects through their search behaviors should be a simple one.
+In general, though, the strategy of targeting prospects looking for SaaS companies through their search behaviors should be a simple one.
 Say you are a SaaS company that has produced a workplace collaboration and chat tool.
 Your audience will likely be performing searches using words like “workflow,” “productivity,” “video chat,” etc.

 Knowing what your audience is searching for will also help SaaS companies create buyer personas based on the specific interests of their niche audience.